How GPS Fleet Management Systems Work: Technology and Process Explained

 • Manager dashboards for fleet overview

-• Push notifications for critical events
+• solution notifications for critical events

 • Offline functionality without cellular coverage